 Most of you reading this have never met me, but I used to be quite the scrooge during the holidays, especially Christmas.
-At the time it never felt intentional or overt.
+At the time, it never felt intentional or overt.
 I did not walk around thinking about how to steal people’s joy during this season, although I’m sure I did.
 But I certainly did not have joy during the holiday season.
 Then it clicked.
-For full disclosure, it coincided with our oldest daughters first Christmas.
+For full disclosure, it coincided with our oldest daughter’s first Christmas.
 My family loves Christmas, they always have, and all of my daughters have that same love.
-But for Carson’s first Christmas I began to have joy and to love this season.
+But for Carson’s first Christmas, I began to have joy and to love this season.
 What changed?
 I began to see who it was all about.
 Christ.
 This time of year and the whole year is about Christ.
-And when we know Christ, we can have joy during the holidays, we can know His joy.
+And when we know Christ, we can have joy during the holidays and know His joy.

 - That Jesus’ joy might be in His disciples.